Payroll

 ------

+The best-in-class approach is the integration of the systems so that the data is synchronized, and payroll data updates accounting and project costs automatically.
 Eliminating data silos provides you with real-time visibility into the overall costs and profitability of any project.
-This guide covers integration fundamentals through implementation strategies, helping you pick the right solution for your specific business requirements and budget constraints.
+This guide covers integration fundamentals, including implementation strategies, helping you pick the right solution for your specific business requirements and budget constraints.

 Why Payroll Integration Is Critical for Your Business